 Just like any job seeker returning to work after a break in employment, you might choose a different resume type than the standard, chronological resume.
 For example, a functional resume highlights your skills and certifications, not your work history, which may help hiring managers see past the gap.
 A resume profile can also call out your recent work brushing up your skills.

 If you’re returning to work after taking time off to care for a child or a sick family member, you may still need some flexibility.
-In nursing, as you know, this tends to mean shift preferences or full-time or part-time status.
+In nursing, as you know, this tends to mean shift preferences or part-time status instead of full-time.
 It’s unlikely that you’ll find a clinical nursing job that will let you leave early to pick up a child from daycare, for example, or one that commits to never scheduling you on the holidays.

-You might also ask your old coworkers, bosses, and friends in the nursing profession for coffee dates to catch up.
+You don't have to go straight to asking for a job—you can simply ask your old coworkers, bosses, and friends in the nursing profession for coffee dates to catch up.
+Then, if an opportunity comes up organically, you can express your interest.
 Referrals are a solid way to get hired in any industry, and your contacts may know of opportunities before they become public.

 Remember Your Value

-A nurse friend of mine once said, shortly after graduation from his nursing program, “There may be a nursing shortage.
-But there’s definitely not a new nurse shortage.”
-If you think back to your first days as a nurse, you probably know what he was talking about.
+A nursing program graduate once said, “There may be a nursing shortage.
+But there’s not a new nurse shortage.”
+If you think back to your first days as a nurse, you probably know what they were talking about.

 Experience is worth a lot in the nursing field because you learn the real business of being a nurse while you’re at work, not while you’re at school.
-And you have experience, which makes you a valuable commodity for a nurse manager who’s looking to hire staff.
-So, don’t let your time away make you undervalue yourself.
+You have the experience, which makes you a valuable commodity for a nurse manager who’s looking to hire staff.
+Don’t let your time away from work make you undervalue yourself.